 significant source of income for the hospital.
 It has contributed many items through the

 years, including the purchase of equipment in the Emergency Room, Operating Rooms,

 Oncology Department and Nurse’s Station.
 Purchases made since 1929 include an

 ambulance, an electrocardiograph machine, bassinets and more recently, an MRI, the

 Voorhees Nursery, as well as significant contributions towards the hospital’s expanded

-ongoing support is essential to Nantucket Cottage Hospital.
+essential to Nantucket Cottage Hospital.

 The Thrift Shop in the 1940s, in a house formerly at the corner of

 Broad Street and Federal Street, now the site of the Town building.